ICESat2-SlideRule/paper/paper/paper.md

 [`captoolkit`](https://github.com/nasa-jpl/captoolkit) (Cryosphere Altimetry Processing Toolkit) from the NASA Jet Propulsion Library [@fernando_paolo_2020_3665785] allows users to estimate elevation change using altimetry data from multiple airborne and satellite missions. `captoolkit` has functions to apply geophysical corrections, calculate elevation change, and interpolate points into gridded fields. `captoolkit` uses parallelized functions that operate on local granule files, with optimization for High Performance Computing (HPC) clusters.

 # SlideRule project
-The SlideRule project includes multiple repositories:
+As of version 1.5.8, the SlideRule project includes the following repositories:

 * [`sliderule`](https://github.com/ICESat2-SlideRule/sliderule) server framework with core functionality, including [plugins](https://github.com/ICESat2-SlideRule/sliderule/tree/main/plugins) for different missions and the [`H5Coro`](https://github.com/ICESat2-SlideRule/sliderule/tree/main/packages/h5) driver
-* [`slierule-python`](https://github.com/ICESat2-SlideRule/sliderule-python) client, with language-specific API, example Jupyter notebooks, and source for the [interactive web interface](http://voila.icesat2sliderule.org/).
+* [`slierule-python`](https://github.com/ICESat2-SlideRule/sliderule-python) client, with language-specific API, example Jupyter notebooks, and source for the [interactive web interface](https://demo.slideruleearth.io/).
 * [`sliderule-docs`](https://github.com/ICESat2-SlideRule/sliderule-docs) project documentation and website

 ## SlideRule server framework
 `SlideRule` is a C++/Lua framework for on-demand data processing (\autoref{fig:architecture}).
 It is a science data processing service that runs in the cloud and responds to REST API calls to process and return science results.
+The SlideRule service was designed for synchronous processing - the client connection remains open after a request is submitted, and results are streamed back to the engaged user in near-real-time.
+This model is preferable over asynchronous processing, where requests are queued and users are notified to retrieve results at a later time.

 ![SlideRule architecture schematic.\label{fig:architecture}](./sliderule_arch_whitebg.jpg)